Hit the C-spot: How to have a cervical orgasm during sex

 Cervix Pain: No gain with pain

 Cervical stimulation is not supposed to hurt.
-Some people may find that deep penetration is simply too intense to be pleasurable.
+Some people may find that deeper penetration is simply too intense to be pleasurable.
 However, if strong stimulation is your cup of tea, keep in mind that being too rough during sex can lead to a bruised cervix or bleeding after sex.

-Spotting after sex isn’t exactly uncommon, but it shouldn’t be a constant factor in your life.
-Regular bleeding or any ongoing pain during sex could be a sign of a health condition.
+Spotting after penetrative sex isn’t exactly uncommon, but it shouldn’t be a constant factor in your life.
+Regular bleeding, cervical pain, or any ongoing pain during sex could be a sign of a health condition.
 Some of these can include cervicitis (inflammation of the cervix), pelvic inflammatory disease, sexually transmitted infections (STI), Bacterial Vaginosis (BV), and vaginal dryness.

 Familiarity with your own body is not just a pathway to better health.
 Knowing your own anatomy can also lead to a better sex life.
 So consider this our CTA to explore on your own.
 You might just find a new means to achieving mind-blowing, full-body orgasms and incredible sex.

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.